garfieldmax/nostrahubpresentation/README.md

-# Nostra Spine Reveal
+# Nostra Diagonal Reveal

-A static, CSS-only presentation for Nostra's three guiding aspects.
-Hover, focus, or tap to reveal each sliver of the story.
+A static, CSS-only hero that keeps the Nostra logo front and center while three diagonal slices expand to reveal more context on hover or focus.

 ## Structure

-- `index.html` — the landing page with the hero, central zig-zag spine, and interactive content pieces.
+- `index.html` — full-screen stage with the logo backdrop and three diagonal slices.
-- `styles.css` — all layout, motion, and accessibility styling.
+- `styles.css` — layout, motion, accessibility, and responsive behavior.
-- `assets/` — imagery and brand marks referenced in the layout.
-Keep existing filenames to avoid broken links.
+- `assets/` — imagery used for the slices and the logo.
+Keep filenames the same to avoid broken references.
-- `vercel.json` — deployment preferences for Vercel (clean URLs, no trailing slash).
+- `vercel.json` — deployment settings for Vercel (clean URLs, no trailing slash).

-## Updating Copy or Layout

-All copy lives directly in `index.html`.
-Update the headings and supporting text inline, then adjust styles if needed in `styles.css`.
-Maintain the `piece__eyebrow`, heading, paragraph, and figure structure so the hover/tap reveal animation remains intact.

-## Image Management
+## Editing Content

-Images are expected at:

-- `/assets/nostra-logo.webp`
-- `/assets/slide1-plant.png`
-- `/assets/slide2-room.jpg`
-- `/assets/slide3.jpg`
+Each slice has a short eyebrow label and body copy directly inside `index.html`.
+Update the text inline.
+Imagery is handled via the `<figure>` markup in each slice.

+## Slide Three Placeholder

-If an asset is not yet available, keep the filename reference in place; the layout will gracefully fall back.
-Specifically for the third slide, a gradient tile that reads “Coming soon” is shown by default.
+If `/assets/slide3.jpg` is not yet available, the third slice shows a gradient tile that reads “Coming soon.”

-To swap from the placeholder to the actual image:
+To switch over once the artwork exists:

 1. Add `/assets/slide3.jpg` to the repository.
-2. Open `index.html` and add `class="has-slide3"` to the `<html>` element.
+2. Add `class="has-slide3"` to the `<html>` element in `index.html`.
-3. The CSS will automatically hide the placeholder and display the real artwork.
+3. The CSS automatically hides the placeholder and displays the real image.

-## Accessibility & Motion
+## Accessibility & Interaction

-- Every piece is focusable and supports keyboard expansion via `:focus-within`.
+- Slices are focusable (`tabindex="0"`) and expose their expanded state on focus, mirroring the hover experience.
-- A skip link and visible focus ring are provided.
+- A skip link is available for keyboard users.
-- Motion respects the user’s `prefers-reduced-motion` settings.
+- Motion respects `prefers-reduced-motion`.
+- On small screens, slices stack vertically and remain expanded for easier reading.

 ## Deploying on Vercel

-1. Push your changes to GitHub (or another Git provider).
+1. Push the repo to your Git provider.
-2. In the Vercel dashboard, import the repository.
+2. In Vercel, import the repository.
-3. For **Framework Preset**, choose **Other**.
+3. Choose **Other** for the Framework Preset.
-4. Leave the **Build Command** empty and set **Output Directory** to `./`.
+4. Leave the build command empty and keep the output directory as `./`.
-5. Deploy — Vercel will serve the static files as-is.
+5. Deploy — Vercel will host the static files as-is.